About me

 I’m a philosopher working on the nature of phenomenal consciousness, with focus on inner awareness (“for-me-ness”), acquaintance, Russellian monism, and related topics.

-I work as an Associate Researcher in the Department of Analytic Philosophy at the Institute of Philosophy of the Czech Academy of Sciences in Prague (Czech Republic).
+I work as a Research Fellow in the Department of Analytic Philosophy at the Institute of Philosophy of the Czech Academy of Sciences in Prague (Czech Republic).
+Additionally, I serve as an External Lecturer in the Department of Philosophy & Religious Studies at Charles University, Faculty of Philosophy.

-Currently (2022/23), I’m a Fulbright Visiting Scholar at the NYU Center for Mind, Brain and Consciousness with Prof. David Chalmers as my research advisor.
+In 2022/23, I was a Fulbright Visiting Scholar at the NYU Center for Mind, Brain and Consciousness with Prof. David Chalmers as my research advisor.

 Recent: